Longmotong/Group36-TA-Recruitment-System/README.md

 - Add the planned support functions from the backlog, including viewing course and MO details, working-hour calculation, exporting the final hiring list, and selected AI-supported features such as skill matching and missing-skill identification.
 - Strengthen overall module integration so that the second iteration delivers a more stable, consistent, and complete working version of the system.
 #### Completed features
+- The login and registration module was further improved so that newly registered users could generate independent user files, which were then incorporated into a unified file structure for subsequent storage, management, and access.
+- The TA-side interface was refined to improve overall usability, making the interaction flow clearer and the user experience more consistent across different pages.
+- The TA application workflow was further extended by supporting both draft saving and application deletion, allowing users to manage the submission process in a more flexible and practical way.
+- The MO-side workflow was improved so that job posting and applicant-related handling became more complete and more stable than in the previous version.
+- The Admin-side module was further developed to provide stronger support for overall TA workload checking and recruitment-result management.
+- Shared data files and the overall project structure were further standardised, which improved cross-role testing coverage and provided a clearer foundation for later integration and maintenance.
 #### Issues and reflections
+- Although Version 2 was more complete than Version 1, a certain degree of inconsistency still remained across modules in terms of interface style, page layout, and interaction details.
+- Some page transitions and state-updating logic still required further refinement, and a few navigation behaviours were not yet smooth or fully coherent across the whole system.
+- Although the shared data structure had been expanded, data linkage across different modules and user roles was still not sufficiently clear in some situations.
+- On the Admin side, the workload-related function was not completed in a sufficiently effective way, mainly because the preparation for working-hour data design, workload measurement rules, and overall management logic was still inadequate at this stage.
+- While a larger number of functions had become usable in Version 2, aspects such as exception handling, edge-case testing, and fine-grained usability details still needed further improvement.
+- Overall, Version 2 mainly focused on functional extension and system integration, so the system had not yet reached the level of completeness, polish, and robustness expected of the final version.

 ### Iteration 3
 #### Planned goals